Dhamma Articles And Talks By Subject

 The Buddha relates Dependent Origination back to his first teaching, on Four Noble Truths, and teaches that from ignorance of Four Noble Truths comes all confusion and suffering.

 Gaining understanding of The Four Noble Truths is wisdom.
-Wisdom brings an end to ignorance and an end to the distraction, confusion and suffering caused by ignorance.
-Wisdom brings an end to the delusion of an permanent, substantial, and sustainable self.
+Wisdom brings an end to ignorance and an end to the distraction, confusion, and suffering caused by ignorance.
+Wisdom brings an end to the delusion of a permanent, substantial, and sustainable self.

 When all ignorance is abandoned awakening arises.

 “Now from the remainderless fading & cessation of ignorance comes the cessation of fabrications.

 “From the cessation of fabrications comes the cessation of consciousness.

 “From the cessation of consciousness comes the cessation of name-and-form.

 “From the cessation of name-and-form comes the cessation of the six-sense-base.

 “From the cessation of the six sense-base comes the cessation of contact.